 Owning a pool means taking on the responsibility of maintaining it.
 To keep your pool functioning well all season long, you must ensure that it is free from algae and any other infestations.
-If you’re dealing with algae in your pool, you can eradicate the algae using the right chemicals.
-Here are the four most common chemicals to treat pool algae.
+If you notice an accumulation of algae in your pool, you can eradicate it using the right chemicals.
+Our pool service in Collegeville, PA, can provide you with the tools you need to take care of algae infestations.
+We can help you decide from these common pool chemicals to treat algae:

 1. Polyquats Algaecide

-It is ideal for people who are experiencing staining in their swimming pools because of staining algaecides.
-It is suitable for killing stubborn algae families.
-You can find it in higher concentrations of 50 to 60%.
+This chemical is ideal if you notice any discoloration on the walls of your swimming pools caused by staining algaecides.
+It is suitable for killing stubborn algae families because of its higher concentration of (around 50 to 60%).
 It is among the top active and expensive algaecides on the market.

 2. Copper Based Algaecide

 This chemical has copper as its active ingredient, which works to kill and prevent the spread of algae in your swimming pool.
-Copper-based algaecide is effective in killing different types of algae in your swimming pool because it lasts longer in pool water.
+Copper-based algaecide is effective in killing different types of algae because it lasts longer in pool water.
 It is effective in killing green pool algae, mustard algae, pink pool algae, and black pool algae.

 This algaecide works by producing residuals on the swimming pool walls where you are likely to find algae.
 When the algae come into contact with the chemical residual, they die almost instantly.
 Unlike other types of non-copper algaecides, copper-based algaecide does not lead to the formation of foam on your pool.

 3. Quaternary Algaecide

 Quaternary algaecides have ammonium compounds as their active ingredients to eradicate a variety of algae that might infect your pool.
 Unlike copper-based algaecide, quaternary algaecide does not stain your swimming pool walls or floor.
 It comes in a liquid form with a concentration that ranges from 5% to 50%.

-Using it in excess can cause foam on top of your pool.
-Ensure that you are using it correctly to avoid the formation of foam.
+Using it in excess can cause foam on top of your pool, so be sure to follow the instructions to avoid this unsightly accumulation.

 4. Sodium Bromide